flashcarts/apindex/README.md

 ### What is this?

-This is a program that generates `index.html` files in each directory on your server using the output of `tree -Js`.
+This is a program that generates `index.html` files in each directory on your server.
 This is useful for static web servers that need support for file listing.
 One example of this is GitHub Pages.

 It can also be used to reduce the server load for servers that serve static content, as the server does not need to generate the index each time it is accessed.
 Basically permanent cache.